Scar-ops/activity-spaces/README.md

 ### 2. **Earth observation data and exposure buffers**

-Earth observation datasets (often rasters) are usually linked to individuals via their home location, sometimes using a **buffer** around the home to capture environmental conditions.
+Earth observation datasets (often rasters) are usually linked to individuals via their home location, sometimes using a **buffer** around the home to capture environmental conditions ([here’s a tool to do this yourself](https://github.com/CatalinaMedina/aedes-serology/blob/main/helper-functions/process-modis-data-function.R)).
 The buffer size is important — too small, and you miss relevant exposures; too large, and you dilute the signal.
 Movement ranges of residents should inform these choices.

 - Rattanavong, S., Dubot-Pérès, A., Mayxay, M., Vongsouvath, M., Lee, S.J., et al. (2020). *Spatial epidemiology of Japanese encephalitis virus and other infections of the central nervous system in Lao PDR (2003–2011): A retrospective analysis.* **PLOS Negl Trop Dis** 14(5): e0008333. [https://doi.org/10.1371/journal.pntd.0008333](https://doi.org/10.1371/journal.pntd.0008333)